 Anti-pollution measures take effect in Skopje

-Skopje, 8 January 2018 (MIA) - Starting today, the government of Macedonia has started enforcing measures aimed at reducing the consequences of air pollution in the capital Skopje.
+Skopje, 9 January 2018 (MIA) - Measures aimed at reducing the consequences of air pollution in Skopje continue to be enforced on Tuesday.

-The measures take effect after it was detected that levels of fine PM10 particles exceeded 200 μg/m for two consecutive days, the government's press service said Monday.
+The Government's measures took effect on Monday, after it was detected that levels of fine PM10 particles exceeded 200 μg/m for two consecutive days.

 The measures include days off for pregnant women, people over 60 years of age, people suffering from chronic asthma, people who have had a stroke, etc. They also recommend that working hours should be reorganized for workers working outdoors from 11 a.m. to 5 p.m., and a ban on sporting events and games outdoors.